Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 where the *par value* is equal to 264 divided by the number of players - 66 for four players, 88 for three, and 132 for two.

-When using this zero-sum scoring method in **a two-player game**, the players should **empty the draw pile** at the end of the round by continuing to take turns playing a card from it until it is exhausted. **The scores will not remain zero-sum unless *all* cards are played and captured!**
+When using this zero-sum scoring method in **a two-player game**, it is important to **empty the draw pile** as described above. **The scores will not remain zero-sum unless *all* cards are played and captured!**

 Alternatively, groups less inclined to gambling (and mental arithmetic) may prefer the following, much simpler additive scoring system:

 `Player's Score = Player's Total Card Points + Total Value of Player's Yaku`

 This system works strightforwardly for any number of players.
-In particular, there is no requirement to empty the draw pile at the end of the round, and two-player games with this scoring system may sometimes specify that the 8 remaining cards in the pile are not played.
+In particular, there is no requirement for *every* card to be played, and two-player games with this scoring system may sometimes specify that the round ends when both players empty their hands, leaving the 8 cards in the draw pile untouched.

 > A 'Low Man Out' rule is commonly used in scoring; if the total value of any player's card points is 20 or less, then the round is considered a draw, and no players score any points.
 Some versions require a player to announce at the beginning of the round that they intend to go for 'Low Man Out' in order for it to apply.
 This rule allows players with an extremely poor hand to attempt to force a draw, and prevent their opponents from scoring.
 {.is-info}